wretched.computer

 12.0x0Texture 8

-To be clear, at this point this is just a theory which needs testing.
-But if we determine the data at 0x180 is plausibly texture coordinates, that’d be a pretty strong argument in its favor, so let’s take a look.
+The sections we know definitely seem to line up, but to be clear, at this point this is just a theory which needs testing.
+However, if we determine the data at 0x180 is plausibly texture coordinates, that’d be a pretty strong argument in its favor, so let’s take a look.

 It’s totally in my Q Zone